Amy Scholten, MPH

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Because they often have no symptoms, hiatal hernias are sometimes only detected during a visit to the doctor for other reasons.

 Images may be taken of your stomach.
-This can be done with an upper gastrointestinal series or endoscopy.
+This can be done with an upper gastrointestinal series or upper gastrointestinal endoscopy.